PHYS3888/Tutorial_AstroClassification/README.md

 Plot the new stars in your two-dimensional feature space, including the class predictions from a model trained above (using `gridPredictions`).

-Now we can use the `predict` function to classify each of these stars based on their features, using the patterns we learned and stored in a `trainedModel` from above:
+Now we can use the `predict` function to classify each of these stars based on their features, using the patterns we learned and stored in a linear or nonlinear `trainedModel` from above:

 ```matlab
 modelPredictions = predict(trainedModel,newStarFeatures);